kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 #### Example Gateway in Multi-Zone

-In the previous example, we setup an `echo` (that is running on port `80`) and deployed in the `default` namespace.
+In the previous example, you setup an `echo` (that is running on port `80`) and deployed in the `default` namespace.

-We will now make sure that this service works correctly with multi-zone.
+You will now make sure that this service works correctly with multi-zone.
 In order to do so, the following `Service` needs to be created manually:

 ```shell
 echo "